andrey-shikhov/SetupWizard/README.md

         }

 # ChangeLog
+- 1.1.0 fix: unable to restart wizard with RESTART restartPolicy when wizard was previously canceled, removed strict rule for stages to change state only from RUNNING in cancel/done callbacks
 - 1.0.0 rewritten publishing, changed destination from jcenter to mavenCentral
 - 0.10.0 added RestartPolicy, simplified root builder functions, wizardStop event, wizard events now can have multiple listeners, simple stage to be replaced with step block
 - 0.9.0 autoStart for disposable wizards, delayed subscription on Lifecycle events in the LifecycleWizard to avoid wizard launch before builder end